-- the name of the contract:

-- the value of each contract awarded:
+- the name of the contract; - the value of each contract awarded;

-- the identity of the contractor to whom it was awarded;

-- the date of award:

-- the duration of the contract

-- such other information (if any) as may be necessary to provide a proper summary of the contract awarded.
+- the identity of the contractor to whom it was awarded; - the date of award; - the duration of the contract - such other information (if any) as may be necessary to provide a proper summary of the contract awarded. - 10.6 The Chief Executive will arrange for a report to be submitted to each meeting of the Audit and Standards Committee detailing all contracts awarded exceeding £50,000 in value in the preceding quarter.